fsantiag/sonar-clojure/README.md

 ### Eastwood
 [Eastwood](https://github.com/jonase/eastwood) is a lintter for Clojure (no CLJS support) which detects for example misplaced docstrings
  , def in defs and tests which always returns true.

+### Lein-nvd

+[Lein-nvd] is a dependency-checker plugin whichs checks JARS in the programs classpath for known vulnerabilites against the [National Vulnerability Database](https://nvd.nist.gov/).
+The Sonarcube plugin currently marks all the found vulnerabilites to the first line of project.clj because the lein-nvd only returns JAR name not the dependency which pulls it directly or transitively.

+Remember to add target/nvd/dependency-check-report.json to sonar.sources-property or the plugin cannot read the generated report.

 >This plugin was inspired in the previous [SonarClojure](https://github.com/zmsp/sonar-clojure) that at this moment is not under development anymore and doesn't support SonarQube 6.7.
 Since the changes to port